davidtchiu/davidtchiu.github.io/index.md

 ### Recent Activities
+- (07/2024) I will be serving as a New Faculty Mentor 2024-25 for the University of Puget Sound.
 - (06/2024) I will be giving a talk at the 2024 Puget Sound Alumni College: Bitmap Indexing for Database Systems.
 - (05/2024) I will be serving on the program committee for [HiPC 2024](https://hipc.org/).
 - (05/2024) I'm honored to receive the 2024 Influential Faculty of Color Award.